CT-Dylan/NaLyser/README.md

 [![NL How to select files](https://img.youtube.com/vi/zRJdQKHtsjw/maxresdefault.jpg)](https://www.youtube.com/embed/zRJdQKHtsjw) </br>
 [![NL How to select files](https://img.youtube.com/vi/OxYiRbWbzEc/maxresdefault.jpg)](https://www.youtube.com/embed/OxYiRbWbzEc) </br>

 The curves of each (sub)figures can be further analysed.
-For that reason some tool were designed for that purpose.
+For that reason some tool were designed for that purpose. </br>
 a.
-Curver Intersector: a tool that will compute the intersections of the curves with a straight line that is parallel to either axis.
+Curver Intersector: a tool that will compute the intersections of the curves with a straight line that is parallel to either axis. </br>
 b.
-"Tangent" Intersector: a similar tool but instead of the intersections with the curves, it is the intersections with lines resulting from the linearisation of a section of the curves.
+"Tangent" Intersector: a similar tool but instead of the intersections with the curves, it is the intersections with lines resulting from the linearisation of a section of the curves.</br>
 c.
 Fuction Applier: a tool that will apply a function or an operation to the data.
-Ex: mean, derivation, integration, maximum,...
+Ex: mean, derivation, integration, maximum,...</br>

 In addition, a linear regression can be performed on the results to deduce some tendancies or some correlations.